 I recently attended a conference hosted by a prominent life insurance company at which this issue was discussed.
 The company (no name dropping) told the attendees they do not intend to change their underwriting practices, except in states such as Florida, where the law specifically says insurance companies cannot ask foreign travel related questions.
 The company believes it can make a strong case for basing underwriting decisions partly on an applicant’s foreign travel plans by using worldwide travel, disease, health and crime statistics as supporting data.

-The company may have a point …. check out The CIA World Fact Book for interesting (and scary) worldwide statistics before you make those foreign travel plans.
+The company may have a point ….
+Check out The CIA World Fact Book for interesting (and scary) worldwide statistics before you make any foreign travel plans.